About Zoë:

 teaching

 Zoë holds two degrees in music education.
 She established the music department at Family Life Academy Charter School II, located in the South Bronx, and taught there from 2012- 2020.
-She taught elementary general music there, as well as a thriving after-school violin program.
+In addition to elementary general music, she also taught a thriving after-school violin program.

 In addition to her extensive work with children, she is a sought-after teacher of klezmer for musicians of all ages and instruments.
 She was the director of klezmer programming at the Brooklyn Conservatory from 2018-2021, growing the klezmer ensemble there and establishing the Klezmer New Leaders Fellowship, a training and mentorship program for women and gender-nonbinary musicians.
-She has presented engaging workshops at Klezkanada, Yiddish New York, Yiddish Summer Weimar, and Friling Tage in Austria, as well as coachings for the Cornell University Klezmer Ensemble, DC Klezmer Series, and many more community klezmer ensembles around the US.
+She has presented engaging workshops at Klezkanada, Yiddish New York, Yiddish Summer Weimar, Friling Festival in Austria, and Klezmer Rendezvou in France, as well as coachings for the Cornell University Klezmer Ensemble, DC Klezmer Series, and many more community klezmer ensembles around the US.

 Her educational interests include helping beginner- and intermediate-level players build strong musicianship skills in a supportive and encouraging atmosphere.